 Bachelor of Science in Wood Products Processing

 UBC – home to one of the tallest wood buildings on the planet – is considered a world leader in the development and advancement of innovative and sustainable wood products.
-In the wood products program, you’ll gain a comprehensive understanding of wood science, business, and advanced manufacturing operations while you develop essential transferable skills such as problem solving, communication, leadership, and teamwork.
+In the wood products program, you’ll gain a broad understanding of wood science, business, and advanced manufacturing operations while you develop essential transferable skills such as problem-solving, communication, leadership, and teamwork.

 “If you are interested in building a successful professional career in an innovative, creative, and sustainable industry, then the Wood Products Processing program will provide you with a strong foundation.
 The faculty offers a strong co-op program, a positive tri-mentoring program, and a range of leadership-building classes.”

 –Jonathan Jean-Hwa Chu, 4th year, Wood Products Processing

 Bachelor of Urban Forestry

 The Urban Forestry program – the first of its kind in Canada – teaches you about planning and managing urban green spaces and ecosystems for human welfare, ecological health, and the protection of our cities’ support systems.
-You could tackle the problems arising from increased urban populations and global warming, and help create more sustainable and greener communities.
+You could learn how to tackle the problems arising from increased urban populations and global warming, and help create more sustainable and greener communities.